top of page

 Here are a few examples of faithful people in the Bible:

 1. Abraham: Abraham is considered the father of faith in the Bible.
-He is praised for his faith in God, as demonstrated by his willingness to leave his home and follow God's call to a new land.
+He is praised for this faith in God, as demonstrated by his willingness to leave his home and follow God's call to a new land.
 Abraham is also known for his faith in God's promise to give him and his wife Sarah a son, despite their advanced age.

 2. Moses: Moses is known for his faith in God and his obedience to God's commands.
 He is most famous for leading the Israelites out of slavery in Egypt and receiving the Ten Commandments from God on Mount Sinai.